SwifMetro/SwifMetro/README.md

 Every second you wait for Xcode to build is a second you're not shipping.

-SwiftMetro gives you those seconds back.
+SwifMetro gives you those seconds back.

 **Start building iOS apps at the speed of thought.**